sylefeb/Silice/GetStarted_Linux.md

 The `get_started_linux.sh` script calls the scripts `install_dependencies_*.sh` to install dependencies.
 It attempts to detect your distrib to call the corresponding dependencies installation script, but if that fails you may have to manually install the dependencies.
 In such a case, please refer to the script's contents to see what is needed.
 Note that the Java jre/jdk are only required for compilation.

 The script also downloads and sets up pre-compiled binaries for the FPGA toolchain (from [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build)).
-These are placed in the `Silice/tools/`, and environment variables are set by adding a line to the user's `.bashrc`
+These are placed in `/usr/local/shared/silice`, and environment variables are set by adding a line to the user's `.bashrc`.

 ## Testing after installation